elbeardmorez/nixTools/file/README.md

           TRANSFORMS  : delimited list comprising:
-            'lower'  : convert all alpha characters to lower case 'upper'  : convert all alpha characters to upper case 'spaces'  : replace with periods ('.')
+            'lower'  : convert all alpha characters to lower case 'upper'  : convert all alpha characters to upper case 'spaces'  : compress and replace with periods ('.')
-            'underscores' : replace with periods ('.')
+            'underscores' : compress and replace with periods ('.')
-            'dashes' : replace with periods ('.')
+            'dashes' : compress and replace with periods ('.')
             (default: lower|spaces|underscores|dashes)

 and TARGET is:  either a directory of files, or a (partial) file name